ChanYungKim/Interview-Prep/README.md

 During my time at Societe Generale, I worked with Java and SpringBoot to develop backened services and enhanced existing applications.
 In addition, I have experience in deploying new features and applications using Docker and Kubernetes.
 I also have experience in working with SQL.
+Prior to my time at Societe Generale, I also have around 1 year of engineering intership experience at NamWah Intelligent Automation limited.
 Therefore, I would be capable of fulfilling the responsibilities listed in the JD.

 Beside my background in I.T, I served in Korean army for 2 years from 2017 to 2019.